 Despite my long-winded explanation of Cruiser, Kingolem is arguably the best field spell.
 This card is the deck’s win condition.
 While on the field, Kingolem increases all Rock monsters’ ATK by 500.
 More importantly, it stops your opponent from using any cards or effects when your Triamid monsters battle.
 Yes, this field spell turns all of your Triamids into Armades, Keeper of Boundaries.
 This deck’s tiered potential all stems from this simple clause.
 Kingolem’s other effect happens when it’s sent to grave, and it allows you to special summon a Triamid monster from your hand.
 The deck’s plays can get even more hectic because of this effect, as you’ll see in some scenarios I describe below.
 Again, all 3 copies are mandatory.

 This field spell is the normal rarity one, and deservedly so.
-It's definitely the more niche of the three field spells.
+It’s definitely the more niche of the three field spells.
 Fortress gives all Rock monsters a 500 DEF boost and protects your Triamids from card destruction effects, living up to its name.
-When it's sent from field to grave, you can add a Triamid monster from your graveyard to your hand.
-Normally this is better beyond the early turns, however if you utilize Cruiser's drawing and discarding effect then Fortress can be useful much earlier than normal.
-If future builds need more room for tech space, expect this card to be the first to get cut.
-Until then, max this card out at 3 copies.
+When it’s sent from field to grave, you can add a Triamid monster from your graveyard to your hand.
+Normally this is better beyond the early turns, however if you utilize Cruiser’s drawing and discarding effect then Fortress can be useful much earlier than normal.
+These reasons leave it cut before any of the other field spells, so it should be played at 1-2 copies.
+You don’t really want to see it in your opening hand, but you definitely want it to cycle through and get fuel in your graveyard for Pulse.

 Triamid Pulse (1-3x):